Dean Gordon: Later career

 In November 2005, Gordon joined non-league Crook Town, where he could rebuild his English football career, which had been delayed due problems with gaining international clearance, while being near to his business in Darlington.
 He subsequently had an unsuccessful trial with Barnsley before joining Blackpool in January 2006, but was released after playing just once.
 A proposed move to Chester City was blocked as Gordon was not allowed to sign for two clubs inside the transfer window.
 As a result, he moved to Lewes in February 2006, before the following month rejoining Crook Town.
 Later that month he joined Worksop Town, where he played until the end of the season.

 Gordon then moved to New Zealand and signed for Auckland North Shore team Albany United in June 2006.
 He subsequently moved to Auckland City in September the same year, scoring twice in five games.

 In December 2006, Gordon left City to join A-League team New Zealand Knights in a surprise move, forgoing the chance to play for City against Barcelona in the FIFA Club World Cup in Japan.

 He played six times for the Knights in the A-League, before returning to England where he rejoined Lewes in February 2007.

 He began training with English club Torquay United and signed for the Gulls on non-contract terms on 16 February 2007.
 He made his debut the following day in a 1–0 defeat at home to Hartlepool United.
 He played eight times as Torquay were relegated to the Conference National and was released at the end of the season.

 After playing seven games in late 2007 for Whitby Town on a match-to-match basis, he then signed for another Northern Premier League side, Ilkeston Town in August 2008.
 Gordon also had a short but successful spell at local teesside based club Thornaby.

 In March 2009, Gordon signed for Conference North side Workington.

 International career

 Gordon appeared 13 times for the England Under-21s in the mid-1990s.

 Personal life

 Following his retirement, Gordon lived in Sunderland and began coaching and teaching for the 'Show Racism The Red Card' group and now goes around schools in the North East to teach them about racism.
 Dean runs Futsal Sunderland in the city, providing competitions and other Futsal events for all ages.

-He is the father of Swansea City player Nathan Wood-Gordon.
+He is the father of Southampton FC player Nathan Wood-Gordon.